The Complete History of the Wedding Ring and Its Importance!

-Have you ever wondered the wedding ring history, and the symbolism that comes with it?
+Have you ever wondered about the wedding ring history and the symbolism that comes with it?
 For example, why is it worn on the fourth finger of the left hand?
 Why are they mostly made of gold?
-Well, if you have, you will have your answers today.
+Well, if you have, you will get your answers today.

 Wedding Ring History Through Different Cultures

-No one is certain when this tradition began, but one thing is sure, nowadays, billions of dollars are spent for this symbol of love every year.
-And since we are talking about the wedding traditions, check out how to choose the proper wedding jewelry that will follow your tradition.
-When it comes to the wedding ring history and the symbolism that comes with it, here is what I have discovered…
+No one is certain when this tradition began, but one thing is sure, nowadays, billions of dollars are spent on this symbol of love every year.
+And since we are talking about wedding traditions, check out how to choose the proper wedding jewelry nailing the classic traditions.
+When it comes to the wedding ring history and the symbolism that comes with it, here is what we have discovered…

-There are some theories that say that the first wedding ring was made and used some 4900 years ago, in the cradle of the modern society, the ancient Egypt.
-The first rings were made of twisted cattail, bulrush and sedges.
-Like today, the ring represents eternity, it has no beginning nor the end, thus it was the best symbol to show eternal love between a man and a woman.
+There are some theories that say that the first wedding ring was made and used some 4900 years ago in the cradle of modern society, ancient Egypt.
+The first rings were made of twisted cattail, bulrush, and sedges.
+Like today, the ring represented eternity, it had no beginning nor the end, thus it was the best symbol to show eternal love between a man and a woman.
 But, the circle wasn’t the only symbol of the ring.
 The hole in the ring had its meaning as well.
 It represented a gateway to a new life.

-But, since the plants used for the making of the ring didn’t last long, they were soon replaced with bone, leather, or ivory.
-Just like today, the pricier the ring is, the more love you show when you giver the ring, and the better demonstration of your wealth is.
+Since the plants used for the making of the ring were not durable, they were soon replaced with bone, leather, or ivory.
+Just like today, the pricier the ring was, the more love you were showing when giving the ring.

-The first official wedding rings appeared with the Christians, somewhere around 860 A.C., and they were presented during the wedding ceremony, like today.
+The first official wedding rings appeared with the Christians somewhere around 860 A.C., and they were presented during the wedding ceremony, just like today.
 In the beginning, the Christian wedding rings were engraved with symbols like two holding hands, lyres, and doves.
-But, the church characterized those engravings as unholy, and in the 13th century, they started making much simplified versions without engravings.
+But, the church characterized those engravings as unholy, and in the 13th century, they started making much-simplified versions without engravings.

 Wedding Ring History – The Meaning of the Ring Finger

-Throughout the wedding ring history, it has been worn on different fingers.
-At some stage, they were even worn on the thumb, as well as on both right and left hands.
-The fourth finger of the left hand started to be used by the Romans, because they believed that there is a vein in that finger that comes straight from the heart.
+Throughout the wedding ring history, the ring has been worn on different fingers.
+In some instances, they were even worn on the thumb as well as on both the right and left hands.
+The fourth finger of the left hand started to be used by the Romans because they believed that there was a vein in that finger that came straight from the heart.
 This vein was called “Vena Amori”.
-Even though scientist later proved that such a vein doesn’t exist in the fourth finger, people still stuck with the tradition because it is a romantic one.
+Even though scientist later proved that such a vein didn’t exist, people still stuck with the tradition since it is a very romantic one.

 On the other hand, the Christian explanation of the ring finger is more reasonable.
 The first Christian marriages had a wedding ceremony which included wearing the ring on the third finger, and then while the priest recited the holy verse, the ring would go from the thumb to the fourth finger at the end, as a symbol of a sealed marriage.

-The most reasonable theory comes from a more modern era, and it is believed that the wedding ring is worn on the left hand because most of the people are right handed, and wearing the ring on that hand would cause more injuries.
-As far as why it is on the fourth finger goes, the fact is that this finger, after the pinkie, is the least used finger.
+The most reasonable theory comes from a more modern era, and it is believed that the wedding ring is worn on the left hand because most of the people are right-handed, and wearing the ring on that hand would cause more injuries.
+As far as why it is put on the fourth finger, the fact is that this finger, after the pinkie, is the least used one.
 Again, for security reasons… But, if the pinkie on the left hand is the least used finger, then why isn’t the wedding ring worn on that one?
-Well, since this is the smallest finger, it would mean that the wedding ring would have to be much smaller, leaving less space for engravings.
+Well, since this is the smallest of all fingers, it would mean that the wedding ring would have to be much smaller, leaving less space for engravings.
 Practical thinking, isn’t it?

-- The earliest age that a girl received her engagement was at the age of two, and the girl that got this ring was Henry the VIII’s daughter, Princess Marry.
+✓ The earliest age that a girl received her engagement was at the age of two, and the girl that got this ring was Henry the VIII’s daughter, Princess Mary.

-✓ The first ever diamond engagement ring was given by the German King Maximilian the I, when he proposed Mary of Burgundy.
-This happened in 1477, and since then, men all over the world have the German King to blame for that…
+✓ The first ever diamond engagement ring was given by the German King Maximilian the I when he proposed to Mary of Burgundy.
+This happened in 1477 and since then, men all over the world have the German King to blame for that…